Flex-Language/chatbot/README.md

 ## Usage

 1. Open Visual Studio Code.
-2. Launch the Flex Chat Bot either by clicking on its icon in the Sidebar or by using the keyboard shortcut.
+2. Launch the Flex Chat Bot by clicking on its icon in the Sidebar.
-3. Start chatting with bor3i by typing your messages in the chat window.
+3. Start chatting with bor3i by typing your questions about Flex programming in the chat window.
+4. Ask about syntax, get code examples, or request help debugging your Flex code.

 ## Configuration

-The Flex Chat Bot comes pre-configured with default settings.
-However, you can customize its behavior by modifying the settings in your VS Code preferences.
+The Flex Chat Bot requires an OpenRouter API key which you can configure in the VS Code settings.

 ## Screenshots
 Coming soon!

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, ideas, or bug fixes, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/flex/flex-chatbot).
+If you have any suggestions, ideas, or bug fixes, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/Flex-Language/chatbot).

 ## Acknowledgements